 What is the current REST charge?

-The Arizona Corporation Commission has approved a REST surcharge of eight-tenths of a cent per kilowatt-hour (kWh) for 2015.
+The Arizona Corporation Commission has approved a REST surcharge of $0.013 per kilowatt-hour (kWh) for 2015.
 The commission also approved caps that limit the amount customers pay each month for this usage-based fee.

 How is the REST calculated for customers with renewable power systems?